Greater Vancouver, British Columbia

 With annual festivals and events year-round, including Festival Vancouver, the Jazz Festival, Fringe, Folk, Film, and Children’s Festivals, it is lively and exciting.
 Bard on the Beach (Shakespeare), Gay Pride Parade, opera, ballet, symphony and major sports make this a world-class city.
 Thriving neighbourhoods include Robson, Yaletown, Granville, Kitsilano, Kerrisdale, Gastown, Chinatown, Davie Village, Commercial Drive, and the Punjabi Market on Main Street, to name a few.

-Some of the major attractions include world famous Stanley Park and the Vancouver Aquarium.
+Some of the major attractions include world famous Stanley Park.
 North America’s second largest Chinatown is just down from the city’s original settlement at Gastown.
 Don’t miss the University of British Columbia and its Museum of Anthropology, a leading museum of Pacifc Northwest Coast First Nations culture.
 The Vancouver Art Gallery has a significant collection of works by famous West Coast artist Emily Carr.
 Located between the two major bridges across False Creek is Granville Island, a hub of arts, boutiques, studios and a fantastic Public Market, offering the widest array of fresh food in the Lower Mainland, and a favorite place to meet.
 Two major parks not to be missed are Queen Elizabeth Park and Van Dusen Botanical Gardens.
 The city’s multicultural makeup provides a wide variety of excellent dining, shopping and performance experiences.

 Vancouver North Shore